Marcantoine4581/findmyplant_V2/README.md

 - `"/product/:id"`: Page to see all information regarding a product.
 - `"/account-annonces"`: Page where a user can manage his products.
 (Authenticated Route)
 - `"/user/:id/modify-ad/:id"`: Page where a user can modify information about a product.
 (Authenticated Route)

+### Usage of Public API:
+In the signup page, a user just need enter a Postal Code and during the creation process the frontend will get the city from `https://geo.api.gouv.fr/communes?codePostal=<Postal Code>`.

+View the complete API documentation on [geo.api.gouv.fr](https://geo.api.gouv.fr/decoupage-administratif/communes).

 ### Dependencies